obspy/obspy/.github/CONTRIBUTING.md

 We love pull requests!
 Here's a quick guide:

  1. Fork the repo.
  2. Make a new branch.
-For feature additions/changes base your new branch at "master", for pure bugfixes base your new branch at "releases" (see [branching model](https://github.com/obspy/obspy/wiki/ObsPy-Git-Branching-Model)).
+For feature additions/changes base your new branch at "master", for pure bugfixes base your new branch at e.g. "maintenance_1.0.x" (see [branching model](https://github.com/obspy/obspy/wiki/ObsPy-Git-Branching-Model)).
  3. Run the tests.
 We only take pull requests with passing tests.
  4. Add a test for your change.
 Only refactoring and documentation changes require no new tests.
 If you are adding functionality or fixing a bug, we need a test!
  5. Make the test pass.
  6. Push to your fork and submit a pull request.
     - for feature branches set base branch to "obspy:master"
-    - for bugfix branches set base branch to "obspy:releases"
+    - for bugfix branches set base branch to the latests maintenance branch, e.g. "obspy:maintenance_1.0.x"
  7. Wait for our review.
 We may suggest some changes or improvements or alternatives.

 ## Additional Resources